 For Cooking Gyoza

-- 1 - 2 teaspoon oil for frying per batch
+- 1 to 2 teaspoon oil for frying per batch

 - 1 tablespoon water for steaming per batch